+The NEF service Nnef_ServiceParameter is enhanced to allow the AF to influence PCF decisions for URSP rules.
+In addition to the enhancements described in Solution #1, the service is enhanced in this solution to allow the AF to provide the "DN priorities for appDomains" described in clause 6.13.1.1.

-- UDR: new (policy) data format (DN priorities for appDomains) to manage.
+- UDR: new Application Data format (DN priorities for appDomains) to manage.

-- PCF: retrieve new UDR (policy) data and determine DNS Configuration information to be provided to SMF via PDU Session level policy data.
+- PCF: retrieve new UDR Application Data; and:

+- either (DNS alternative) (SM PCF) determines DNS Configuration information to be provided to SMF via PDU Session level policy data;

+- or (URSP alternative) (AM PCF) uses it as guidance to build the URSPs to send to the UE.
+URSPs sent to UE are Rel-16 URSPs.

-- SMF: send DNS Configuration information via PCO / DHCP / Router Advertisement to the UE.
+- SMF: (DNS alternative) send DNS Configuration information via PCO / DHCP / Router Advertisement to the UE.

-- UE: new DNS Configuration information for the PDU Session.
+- UE: (DNS alternative) new DNS Configuration information for the PDU Session.

-The content of the DNS configuration that is provided to the UE has the same format as the DHCP RDNSS option (when sent in PCO or via the DHCP RDNSS option or as defined in RFC 8106 in IPv6 case) ..
+The content of the DNS configuration that is provided to the UE has the same format as the DHCP RDNSS option (when sent in PCO or via the DHCP RDNSS option or as defined in RFC 8106 in IPv6 case).